LeFnord/grape-starter/README.md

 ```
 $ grape-starter add foo
 ```
 to add CRUD endpoints for resource foo.
-For more options, see command help.
+For more options, see `grape-starter add -h`.

 This adds endpoint and lib file and belonging specs, and a mount entry in base.rb.